 Your family’s confidentiality is important to us.
 We will not speak to the physician about your child or family without permission from parents/guardians.
 Your therapist can create a short letter to fax to the physician simply confirming that you followed up on their recommendation for counseling and use very general terms to describe your child’s progress.
 As an example, an update may state your teenager “is fully engaged in the counseling process. ____ currently attends counseling on a regular basis and he/she appears motivated to work on their ____.”
 You can fill in the blank with depression, trauma, etc.

 Who decides what your counselor shares

 Parents have the option of giving Aspire permission to communicate with your physician.
 Physicians often appreciate brief updates.
 In fact, it can help inform their decisions about medication management to know that a teenager is also actively involved in counseling.
 For instance, if a teenager is beginning an antidepressant for the first time, the physician may feel more comfortable prescribing it knowing a trained mental health professional is monitoring any changes in mood or suicidal thoughts.

 This said, your therapist will likely speak to you directly and answer any questions you have about what they said to your physician.
 Parents legally get to make the decision what information a therapist shares.
 However, we know that teenagers are old enough to have an opinion on the subject as well.

 Your counselor typically will avoid telling you specific details about what your teenager has said in sessions, because we want your teen to feel that this is a safe place to openly express their emotions.
 Sometimes a counselor may even show the teenager what was shared with the physician.
 We know it can make a teenager nervous to know someone is talking about you “behind your back.”
-Therefore, your therapist will try to keep you in the loop about what is being said “behind their back.”
+Therefore, your therapist will try to keep you in the loop about what is discussed.